We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Imitation Woman 2018

-Imitation Woman is a perfume by Amouage for women and was released in 2018.
+A popular perfume by Amouage for women, released in 2018.
 The scent is floral-fruity.
 Projection and longevity are above-average.
 It is being marketed by Sabco Group / Oman Perfumery.
-Pronunciation

 Main accords